CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

 We will be using [ReactJS](https://reactjs.org/docs/thinking-in-react.html), a Javascript library that enables powerful [component-based web development](https://reactjs.org/docs/components-and-props.html) by abstracting away raw HTML/CSS.
 Please take this opportunity to familiarize yourself with this highly in-demand user interface builder!

-Automated testing allows us to prove functionality of our web applications piece-by-piece, giving a far lesser liklihood of things breaking after code is merged into production.
-React supports [Jest], a framework that can [mock functions](https://jestjs.io/docs/en/mock-functions.html) and run [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
+ReactJS supports [Jest], a testing framework that can [mock functions](https://jestjs.io/docs/en/mock-functions.html) and run [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
 [Here's a guide on using Jest and Enzyme](https://dzone.com/articles/unit-testing-in-reactjs-using-jest-and-enzyme) to write a test suite!
-[Enzyme](https://enzymejs.github.io/enzyme/docs/guides/jest.html) is a companion that enables thorough testing of React components.
+[Enzyme](https://enzymejs.github.io/enzyme/docs/guides/jest.html) is a companion that enables thorough testing in ReactJS.
 [See how Enzyme and Jest complement one another here.](https://medium.com/codeclan/testing-react-with-jest-and-enzyme-20505fec4675)

 ## Submission